jadabrenon/latin102portfolio/quiz1.md

 Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

 1. filiam - feminine accusative singular
-2. in coniugium - neuter accusative singular
+2. in coniugium - neuter nomintive singular
 3. animo - masculine  dative/ablative singular
 4. uirgine - feminine ablative singular
 5. parentes - masculine dat/abl plural